ClemRz/EspDataLogger/README.md

 # EspDataLogger
-Low power consumption data logger using ESP8266
+Low power data logger using ESP8266.

+This is a portable/autonomous data logger that monitors temperature and relative humidity.

+## Precision

+  - Temperature: ±0.4 °C (max), –10 to 85 °C
+  - Relative Humidity: ± 3% RH (max), 0–80% RH

 ## Parts list